-In the wake of communal uprising, I don’t know how to contribute and I feel, frankly, like trash.
+This past few months, in the wake of communal uprising, I don’t know how to contribute and I feel, frankly, like trash.

-FUCK I AM not moving, head is a bowling ball, throat is vibrating, and I am pressure-crying constantly.
+AAAAHOK I AM not moving, head is a bowling ball, throat is vibrating, and I am pressure-crying constantly.

 I know there are large systemic injustices occurring around me, around the world, but I can’t help obsessing over myself: I am stupid for not being a better person sooner, everything I write and everything I have written is valueless, there is no point in continuing and, as I understand it, I’ve been given far more in life than I even deserve so wouldn’t it be ultimately charitable for me to just give it all away and disappear….

 Those are my thoughts, constantly.

 Over and over again.

 But then, a rush of energy, I go hunting for information and links and lectures, videos, articles.